MERETE Room darkening curtains, 1 pair, white, Show measurements specifications

 What is cotton?

 Cotton is one of the world's most appreciated and used natural fibres.
 Textiles in cotton are soft, hardwearing and can be washed at high temperatures.
 They are also good at breathing and absorbing moisture – making them pleasant to wear close to the body.
 Today at IKEA we use more and more recycled cotton and strive to make sure that all the new cotton we use has been grown and produced with less and less amounts of pesticides, fertilizers and water.

 Sew without needle or thread

-With SY iron-on hemming strip everyone can "sew" curtains.
-All you need to do is cut your fabric to size, fold the hem, lay the strip in place and fix it with a warm iron.
+With SY iron-on tape everyone can "sew" curtains.
+All you need to do is cut your fabric to size, fold the hem, lay the strip in place and iron it with a warm iron.